Dudley Saltonstall

-Dudley Saltonstall (1738–1796) was an American naval commander during the American Revolutionary War.
+Commodore Dudley Saltonstall (September 8, 1738 – 1796) was an American naval officer, privateer, merchant and slave trader who served in the American Revolutionary War.
 He is best known as the commander of the naval forces of the 1779 Penobscot Expedition, which ended in complete disaster, with all ships lost.
 Norton (2003) argues the Penobscot Expedition was a total failure due to poor planning, inadequate training, and timid leadership on the part of Saltonstall.

 Early life

-Dudley Saltonstall was born in 1738 to Gurdon Saltonstall Jr and Mary Winthrop.
+Dudley Saltonstall was born on September 8, 1738 to Gurdon Saltonstall Jr and Mary Winthrop.
 Both sides of his family were prominent in British colonial politics; his 3X great-grandfather on his father's side was Sir Richard Saltonstall, and his mother was descended from John Winthrop, who served as governor of the Province of Massachusetts Bay in the 17th century.
 His father was a prominent figure in New London and Connecticut politics, serving as a probate judge and a leader of the community.
 In 1765 he married Frances Babcock, the daughter of Joshua Babcock, a doctor and lawyer who served on the supreme court of the Rhode Island Colony.

 Saltonstall took positions on the ships of the colonial mercantile fleet, and served as a merchant captain during the Seven Years' War.
 In April 1762 he was given command of a letter of marque brigantine, the Britannia, with which he made several successful voyages to the West Indies.
 During these years he established a reputation as a competent ship's captain.